giandbt/synboost/README.md

-# Semantic Segmentation Uncertainty Estimation
+# Pixel-wise Anomaly Detection for Complex Outdoors Scenes
 This repository is the paper implementation of Pixel-wise Anomaly Detection for Complex Outdoors Scenes (`HYPER-LINK PAPER`).

 ### Installation